 Our teachers have attended workshops on Handwriting Without Tears and are incorporating these techniques in the classroom.
 In our 4-year-old Pre-K classes, there are daily literacy activities and a letter-of-the-week as our students learn to write the alphabet and their own names.
 More details…

-We are lucky to have a wonderful professional music teacher for both the 3- and 4-year-old classes.
-Sue Chick Denton will come to the school once each month to sing songs, play instruments, and dance with each of our classes.
+We are lucky to have additional musical and theatrical enrichment for both the 3- and 4-year-old classes.
+Tangle McClaron of Entangled Puppetry will come to preschool each month to sing songs, play instruments, and dance with each of our classes.
 More details…

 Body Moves Classes